dwkim78/upsilon/README.md

 [eclipsing binaries](http://en.wikipedia.org/wiki/Binary_star#Eclipsing_binaries), and
 [long-period variables](http://en.wikipedia.org/wiki/Long-period_variable_star)
-(i.e. superclasses), and their subclasses (e.g. RR Lyrae ab, c, d, and e types) using well-sampled optical-band light curves any astronomical time-series surveys
-**regardless of** their survey-specific characteristics such as color, magnitude, sampling rate, etc (Kim+ 2015 in preparation).
+(i.e. superclasses), and their subclasses (e.g. RR Lyrae ab, c, d, and e types) using well-sampled light curves from any astronomical time-series surveys in optical bands **regardless of** their survey-specific characteristics such as color, magnitude, sampling rate, etc (Kim+ 2015 in preparation).